rubyonracetracks/rails-legacy-docu/docs/01-01-biggest_pet_peeve.md

 ## Summary
 * Always have a comprehensive test suite in your Rails app.
 * Create tests before or immediately after adding features to your app.
-If you wait, you are swimming upstream against history.
+* Not writing tests in your Rails app puts you on the wrong side of history and the wrong side of the infamous 10X productivity divide.
+If there are people who can create reliable, bug-free Rails apps WITHOUT a comprehensive test suite, they are as rare as people who become millionaires by winning the Publishers Clearing House sweepstakes.
 * If you're too slow to create a complex Rails app with the "rails new" command WITHOUT being tempted to cut corners, please use an autopilot Rails generator system to create your app.